3. BACK TO TIMBUKTU

 The water is brought by donkey to the suburbs, not only for drinking, but also for building.
 It takes a lot of water to build a house.
 A lot of it is necessary to transform dirt into mud bricks.

 After visiting the outskirts of the city, I realized that this was not the right place.
 I should have bought a lot of very expensive land to dig my well.
-The municipality soon would have sold the lands all around it and the poor people who were living in that place would be displaced.
+The municipality would soon sell the land all around it, and the poor people living there would be displaced.

-Timbuktu seen from the suburbs of the city, with Al Mansour.
+Timbuktu seen from the city’s suburbs, with Al Mansour.

 Previous episode: Windmills Next episode: The garden of the americans